srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 ret
 ```

-Going back to our loop we see that the values inside r24, r25, r26 and r27 are calculated based on our input, in particular from the value "i" and "i+1".
+Going back to our loop we see that the values inside r24, r25, r26, and r27 are calculated based on our input, in particular from the value "i" and "i+1".
 Knowing that: r24 will be added to r0, r0 has to be 27 and that the loop repets 27 times, we can assume that, in order to find the flag, r24 has to be 1, while 25, 26, 27 have to be 0.
-From this info we can write a script to bruteforce our input in order to make r24, r25, r26, r27 the right values in the moment of the subtruction.
+From this info, we can write a script to bruteforce our input in order to make r24, r25, r26, and r27 the right values in the moment of the subtraction.

 ```python
 import gdb